This is the third post on a RTW planning series.

 Activities and Entertainment

-The point is, that wherever you go, there’s something beautiful or important to see, and most of the time, they cost money.
+The point is, that wherever you go, there’s something beautiful or important to see, or there are incredible activities you shouldn’t miss doing (like bungee jumping!).
+And most of the time, they cost money.

 While it is usually cheaper to buy tours once at your destination, it is always good to have an idea of prices beforehand and to reserve them if they are popular and get fully booked in advance.